The Natural Enemies of Books: A Messy History of Women in Printing and Typography

 The Natural Enemies of Books is a response to the groundbreaking 1937 publication Bookmaking on the Distaff Side, which brought together contributions by women printers, illustrators, authors, typographers and typesetters.
 It highlights the print industry’s inequalities and proposes a takeover of the history of the book.

-The Natural Enemies of Books is funded by the Artistic Board and through an artist-in-residence period at Grafikens Hus, in collaboration with the Södertälje Konstnärskrets.
+The Natural Enemies of Books is funded by the Swedish Arts Grants Committee and through an artist-in-residence period at Grafikens Hus, in collaboration with the Södertälje Konstnärskrets.

 Softcover, black and white